 of its neurological system down to the cellular level.
 Nanobots – first

-developed in 2025 – are now seeing widespread use in medical establishments and these machines can precisely target individual cells.**
+developed in 2025 – are now seeing widespread use in medical establishments and these can precisely target individual cells.**

 to combat Alzheimer's is one of the great success stories of the 2030s.

 It comes at a time when dementia rates are soaring, with cases predicted to quadruple in the four decades from 2010 to 2050.*